-1. The proposals should provide evidence of an assessment of the potential impact on port and harbour activities.
-The evidence should show how these organisations have been consulted, and how their activities and future growth have been considered.
+1. Proposals should provide evidence of assessment of the potential impacts on port and harbour activities.
+Evidence should show organisations consulted, and how their activities and future growth have been considered.
 For example consideration of:

-2. If it is not possible to avoid impacts, minimisation or mitigation of direct and indirect should be considered.
+2. If it is not possible to avoid impacts, minimisation or mitigation of direct and indirect impacts should be considered.
 Proposals should include how this will be achieved.
-For example, showing that the proposal will complement port or harbour activity, co-ordinating proposal activity to take place when other port activity is minimal.
+For example, showing that the proposal will complement port or harbour activity and or co-ordinating proposal activity to take place when other port activity is minimal.